ip-tools/patzilla/docs/configure/index.rst

 ************
 Configure the data source web services PatZilla should use for accessing patent information.
 Some primary data sources are obligatory, some are optional.
+You will definitively require an OPS 3.2 account, though.

 Please refer to the documentation section :ref:`data-sources` for an overview about the data sources PatZilla can handle.